 "The children of the moon are dangerous to even us, darlin'," Jasper interjected.
 "They shouldn't be underestimated."

 Edward ran his hand through his hair.
 "Carlisle and I have been doing some research, and trust me, we are all just as fragile as humans in this case."

 "I understand three of your wolves were attacked by them," Jasper said.
-"One of them was injured pretty badly and the other is still missing, right?"
+"One of them was injured pretty badly, and another is still missing, right?"

-"Yeah," Leah answered sadly.
+"Yeah," Leah answered.
 "Matt's pack found Aaron and Collin.
-If they hadn't found them, we might be looking for three wolves instead of one.
+If they hadn't, we might be looking for three wolves instead of one.
 We owe Matt and his pack for that."

 "Collin's the one dating my daughter, right?"
 Edward asked.